Planning entry and working safely in a confined space

 If the space can’t be ventilated, or if the work will contaminate the atmosphere (eg hot work, painting, sludge removal), use a suitable self-contained breathing apparatus or supplied-air respirator.

-Selecting the right protective and safety equipment
+Selecting the right personal protective equipment (PPE)

-Personal protective equipment (PPE) is essential when working in confined spaces.
-PPE should be combined with other control measures to control the risk.
 As well as respiratory protective equipment (RPE), this could include items such as safety helmet, gloves, hearing protectors, safety harness and lifeline.
 Care should be taken when selecting the right PPE for an emergency response.

 Issue a written authority for entry to work